flerlagekr/Utilities/README.md

+To use these utilities, simply host the html file on a public web server.
+Or feel free to use my server, https://flerlageapps.com.

 # Image Resizer
 Simple html page that will resize an image.

-Simply host this html file on a public web server.
-You can then pass three parameters to the url: width, height, and imageurl.
+Pass three parameters to the url: width, height, and imageurl.
 For example: https://flerlageapps.com/resize.html?height=420&width=1000&imageurl=http://flerlageapps.com/logo.png

 # Image Embeder
-Simple html page that will display an image.
 Some image sites, such as imgur, won't allow embedding via iFrame (which Tableau uses for web objects).
 This allows yout to pass a URL of the image, then display it, bypassing that limitation.

-Simply host this html file on a public web server.
-You can then pass one parameter to the url: imageurl.
+Pass one parameter to the url: imageurl.
 For example: https://flerlageapps.com/image.html?imageurl=https://i.imgur.com/4GK14iv.png

 # Image Fit
 Simple html page that will display an image and fit it to the size of your container.

-Simply host this html file on a public web server.
-You can then pass three parameters to the url: width, height, and imageurl.
+Pass three parameters to the url: width, height, and imageurl.
 In this case, width and height apply to the contaiiner and the image will size fit itself to that container.
 For example: https://flerlageapps.com/imagefit.html?height=500&width=500&imageurl=https://i.imgur.com/4GK14iv.png

 # Tweet Embedder
 Simple html page that will load a tweet in a way that is embeddable via simple URL (useful for Tableau).

-Simply host this html file on a public web server.
-You can then pass two parameters to the url: id (the tweet ID), width (Twitter has a min width of 250 and max of 550 px).
+Pass two parameters to the url: id (the tweet ID), width (Twitter has a min width of 250 and max of 550 px).
 For example: https://flerlageapps.com/twitterembed.html?width=500&id=1381584193579270144

 Base code borrowed from https://www.labnol.org/code/19933-embed-tweet-with-javascript